Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 Gosh that's a buncha code!
 So the idea here was that all states have some common shared values along with their own specialized values.
 As you can see from the `to_filling()` function we can consume a given 'Waiting' state and transition it into a 'Filling' state.
 Let's do a little rundown:

 * Transition errors are caught at compile time!
-For example you can't even create a `Filling` state without first starting with a `Waiting` state.
+For example you can't even create a `Filling` state accidentally without first starting with a `Waiting` state.
+(You could on purpose, but this is beside the matter.)
 * Transition enforcement happens everywhere.
 * When a transition between states is made the old value is **consumed** instead of just modified.
 We could have done this with the enum example above as well though.
 * We don't have to `match` all the time.